Ancient Egyptian funerary practices: Burial rituals

 After the mummy was prepared, it would need to be re-animated, symbolically, by a priest.
 The opening of the mouth ceremony was conducted by a priest who would utter a spell and touch the mummy or sarcophagus with a ceremonial adze – a copper or stone blade.
 This ceremony ensured that the mummy could breathe and speak in the afterlife.
 In a similar fashion, the priest could utter spells to reanimate the mummy's arms, legs, and other body parts.

 The priests, maybe even the king's successor, proceeded to move the body of the embalmed dead king through the causeway to the mortuary temple.
 This is where prayers were recited, incense was burned, and more rituals were performed to help prepare the king for the final journey.
-The king's mummy was then placed inside the pyramid along with enormous amount of food, drink, furniture, clothes, and jewelry that were to be used in the afterlife.
-The pyramid was sealed so that no one would ever enter it again.
-However, the king's soul could move through the burial chamber at will.
-After the funeral kings become deities and could be worshipped in the temples beside their pyramid.
+The king's mummy was then placed inside the pyramid along with enormous amounts of food, drink, furniture, clothes, and jewelry that were to be used in the afterlife.
+The pyramid was sealed so that no one would ever enter it again, although the king's soul could move through the burial chamber at will.
+After the funeral, kings become deities and could be worshipped in the temples beside their pyramid.

-In ancient times Egyptians were buried directly in the ground.
-Since the weather was so hot and dry, it was easy for the bodies to remain preserved.
-Usually the bodies would be buried in a compact position.
-Ancient Egyptians believed the burial process to be an important part in sending humans to a comfortable afterlife.

-The Egyptians believed that, after death, the deceased could still have such feelings of anger, or hold a grudge as during life, as well as feel affection for and concern over the welfare of their still-living family.
+The Egyptians believed that, after death, the deceased could still have such feelings of anger or hold a grudge as during life, as well as feel affection for and concern over the welfare of their still-living family.
 Hence, the deceased were expected to support and help their living family.

-They specifically believed that the abilities of the Ba and Ka are what enabled the dead to support their family: The Ba made it possible for an invisible twin to be released from the body, to support the family, while the Ka would recognize the twin when it would come back to the body.
+They specifically believed that the abilities of the Ba and Ka are what enabled the dead to support their family: the Ba made it possible for an invisible twin to be released from the body to support the family, while the Ka would recognize the twin when it would come back to the body.
 With the ideas of the dead being so valuable, it is clear why the Egyptians treated the deceased with respect.

-The less fortunate Egyptians still wanted their family members to be given a proper burial.
-A typical burial would be held in the desert where the family would wrap the body in a cloth and bury it with everyday objects for the dead to be comfortable.
-Although some could afford mummification, most commoners were not mummified due to the expense.
-Often the poor are found in mass graves where their bodies are not mummified and only with minimal household objects.
+Less fortunate Egyptians still wanted their family members to be given a proper burial.
+A typical burial would be held in the desert, where the family would wrap the body in a cloth and bury it with everyday objects so they would be comfortable in the afterlife.
+Although some commoners could and did afford mummification, most could not due to the expense.
+Often, poorer Ancient Egyptians are found in mass graves, not mummified and only with minimal household objects.
 Sites were located throughout the desert, often in areas that are now populated.